-1. Completion of all admission requirements.

-- 2. Successful completion of one of the programs of study in the catalog in effect at the time of the student's matriculation.
+- 1. Completion of all admission requirements. - 2.
+Successful completion of one of the programs of study in the catalog in effect at the time of the student's matriculation.
 For full-time students, the program must be completed within 10 semesters, not necessarily consecutive.
 Part-time bachelor's degree candidates shall complete all degree requirements within 10 calendar years. - 3.
 Achievement of a cumulative grade point average of 2.0. - 4.
 Achievement of a grade point average of 2.0 in the concentration or the major area of study. - 5.
-If a student has completed all course requirements for graduation but does not meet the 2.0 overall CGPA and/or the 2.0 GPA in the major or concentration requirements, the student may take a maximum of 3 courses in an attempt to meet the GPA graduation requirement. - 6.
-Satisfactory completion of two W-designated (Writing Intensive courses).\ - All students (including transfer students) must take at least 30 credit-hours - immediately preceding graduation - at Nichols College and complete all degree requirements.
+Achievement of a grade point average of 2.0 in the minor or the certificate.
+Students may opt to drop the minor or certificate from their program of study if they don't meet the GPA requirement. - 6.
+If a student has completed all course requirements for graduation but does not meet the 2.0 overall CGPA and/or the 2.0 GPA in the major or concentration requirements, the student may take a maximum of 3 courses in an attempt to meet the GPA graduation requirement. - 7.
+Satisfactory completion of two W-designated (Writing Intensive courses). - All students (including transfer students) must take at least 30 credit-hours - immediately preceding graduation - at Nichols College and complete all degree requirements.
 30 of the final 36 credit-hours must be taken at Nichols College.

-\Writing-Intensive Courses Students are required to complete at least two writing-intensive "W" courses prior to graduation.
+Writing-Intensive Courses Students are required to complete at least two writing-intensive "W" courses prior to graduation.
 "W" courses are upper-level offerings designed to give students additional writing practice in various academic disciplines.
 Normally, students are expected to take one "W" course in their concentration or major, and another outside the concentration/ major.
 Transfer students should consult Academic Advisors about the "W" course requirement and the selection of "W" courses.
 The schedule of classes, published by the Registrar, indicates the "W" courses being offered during a given semester.